Food for Thought: The Signature Dishes of Grand Canyon

 How to Explore

-The best way to savor a signature dish at Grand Canyon is to spend a night or longer at one of the Grand Canyon National Park Lodges, the premier in-park lodging with six distinctly different lodges.
+Grand Canyon National Park Lodges provides the premier in-park lodging, managing six distinct historic lodges.
 From the El Tovar hotel, long considered the crown jewel of national park hotels, to Phantom Ranch, the only lodging on the floor of the canyon, you’ll find accommodations to help you get the most out of your visit to the Grand Canyon.
-You can also book rafting, railway, and motorcoach tours.
+At any time of year, there’s more than enough to fill your hours including visits to the Historic Village District, and rafting, railway, and motorcoach tours.
 For more information and reservations, visit grandcanyonlodges.com or call 888-297-2757.